fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 intertwined and interacting, maybe.
 -->

-More content notes as HTML-comment.
+You can find my detailed notes to each chapter as HTML-comments.
+I figured I don't want to edit them.
+You can find [very good notes here][detailed].

 ---
 # Review
-- [ ] Glad I read it?
-- [ ] Short verdict
+Not just from a literary perspective -- Jordan Peterson has his way with words -- but also from a content perspective, this is a very good book, and one I would highly recommend it to anyone on a path of self- or character-development.

 ## Main Takeaways
-### Improvement Everywhere

-### Strong Fundamentals
-- [ ] What are the biggest new mental models I created when reading this book?
-- [ ] What were the most significant concepts encountered and why?
-- [ ] How could I have learned these concepts when not reading them in this book?
-- [ ] Did learning these concepts improve my life?

-- Strong fundamentals, not to be neglected
-- There is always something to improve on for each chapter

-As with most things, even though nothing is fundamentally new, it does a good job of connecting seemingly seperate things.
+As with most things, even though nothing is fundamentally new, it does a good job of connecting supposedly separate things.
 Some of the more abstract parts deeply stuck with me, while the others were, well, too abstract, and I was unable to follow.
-Even though I'd like to add some Rules myself (about continuous self-improvement, researching different disciplines), they provide a pretty stable foundation, if you don't have one yet.
-It has massive implications itself, understanding even half of them requires a lifetime already.
-It's certainly food for thought and well-written. but I can't fully figure out what's with these neo-marxists he blames about all kind of things.
-I don't really get that part.
-Would I recommend it to others?
-Yes, I enjoyed and benefited reading it, and I think most other people would too.
+Even though I'd like to add rules myself (e.g. about continuous self-improvement, researching different disciplines), they provide an abundantly stable foundation, if you don't have one yet.
+It has massive implications itself -- understanding even half of them might take a lifetime already.
+It's certainly food for thought and well-written.

 <!-- TODO: I still have some notes about that.
 Include them. -->

 ## Criticism
 The book has difficulty with varying levels of abstraction, and related to that, tangents.
-Some relevant terms, such as neo-marxists, are not explained, but overall the book is very well-rounded.
+Certain relevant terms, such as neo-marxists, are not explained, but overall the book is very well-rounded.

 ### Varying levels of Abstraction
 Finding the right level of abstraction and detail for describing a complicated concept to someone is hard.
 Even more so, when you don't know what sort of audience and background-knowledge to expect.
-Some chapters have just the right level of abstraction with deep references providing new meaninful new insights, but I was missing context in others.
+There are chapters with just the right level of abstraction and deep references providing new and meaningful insights, but I was missing context in others.

-This is maybe the biggest strength as well as weakness of this book: the large amount of assumed-to-be-known references allows for deeply insightful and concise high-level arguments, rarely seen in any other book.
+This is both the biggest strength as well as weakness of this book: the large amount of assumed-to-be-known references allows for deeply insightful and concise high-level arguments, rarely seen in a book.
 At the same time, unfamiliarity makes for a partially confusing read.
-It was still possible to follow and understand most arguments without a full grasp of the context in most cases, but their comprehension would have provided significantly deeper insights.
+It was still possible to follow and understand most arguments without a full grasp of the context in the majority cases, but their comprehension would have provided significantly deeper insights.

 ### Tangents
-There is a similar dichotomy to the many tangents that were made: I appreciated a lot of them, but did not see the connection for some others.
+There is a similar dichotomy to the numerous tangents that were made: I appreciated a lot of them, but did not see the connection for others.
 Overall, I would overwhelmingly prefer to keep them.

 ### Neo-Marxists
 I am sure that Jordan Peterson knows better, but he still blames a lot of problems on Neo-marxists, beginning early on in the book.
 No explanation as to who they are and why they do what they do follows.
-I did not know whom he was referring to even after reading the book.
-A short explanation for relevant terms would have been helpful.
+I did not know whom he was referring to, even after reading the book.
+A short explanation of relevant terms would have been helpful.
 Arguably, the internet can provide that.

 ## Conclusion
 Do not make a mistake: this is a very well-rounded book.
 While it is no _light_ read, it is easy to read.
-I appreciate the insights in many different directions.
+I appreciate the insights in divers directions, considerably refining my fundamentals.
--> Fundamentals

-- [ ] Clearly structured?
-- [ ] Good Examples?
-- [ ] Clear Explanations?
-- [ ] Concise reasons why?
-- [ ] Is the advice actionable?
-- [ ] Book is easily skimmable?
-- [ ] Misc, specific to book
-- [ ] Whom would I recommend reading this book?
+I would recommend this book to everyone on a path of self- or character-development - you won't regret it.
+It's not written for the faint of heart, and e.g. [The Seven Habits of Highly Effective People][7-habits] is more lighthearted and optimistic, there is a place and necessity for the uncompromising take 'Twelve Rules for Life' has.
+Go get it, you won't regret it.

 ## Favourite Quotes
 > It's not what we don't know that gets us in trouble.
 It's what we know for
 > sure that just ain't so. - Mark Twain